grandpa's old fashioned giblet gravy

 -

-Step 3Rinse and clean giblets.
+Step 3Rinse chicken hearts, if needed.
 Place them in a single layer on a large cookie sheet covered with paper towel to dry.

 -

-Step 4Once giblets are dry, place two large, heavy skillets on stove over high heat.
-Add oil to the bottom of each pan.
+Step 4Once hearts are dry, place one large, heavy skilletsl on stove over medium high heat.
+Add oil to the bottom of the pan.
 Once the oil shimmers, add the giblets in a single layer, then sprinkle the minced onions on top.

 -